 ‘In a way I’m glad you didn’t leave your dress here last night,’ Lottie said.
 ‘I’d be terrified of tripping up on it and ripping a hole through the middle of it or something awful!’

 Dawn looked up at her old friend for a fleeting moment, musing to herself she had also considered a similar scenario.
 She laughed off the comment and rearranged the veil, making it as compact on its hanger as possible.

 ‘Why don’t you hang the dress here in the light?’
 Lottie waved to the dressing table where she was camped amidst the cluttered flowers and jewels.

-‘Ah no. I think it’s probably better out of the way over here,’ Dawn rationalised.
+‘Ah no. I think it’s probably better out of the way over here.’

 Lottie shrugged and continued adorning her headdress while Dawn settled herself back on the chaise-longue.
 For some reason getting ready seemed to be taking much longer than planned, she could have sworn she was nearly finished only to now discover she looked a mess.

-The light in the room seemed to be darkening.
+The light in the room was darkening.
 She felt her body heat rising further as she fastidiously unpinned and re-pinned her tangled hair.
 She was finding it harder to breathe, as though a thin gauze cloth was covering her mouth and nostrils.
-Her head started to spin and she felt the inexplicable compulsion to try and remember the words to the Lord’s prayer, despite the fact she had not recited it since being forced to as a small child in school.
+Her head started to spin and she felt the inexplicable compulsion to try and remember the words to the Lord’s prayer, despite the fact she had not recited it since being forced to as a small child in school…